ytaousi/push_swap_project_remastered/README.md

 linked list is easier to implement these moves :

 sa || sb : Swap 2 first elements of the stack.

+ss : sa && sb

+ra || rb : Put the first element last, and all elements go UP by one.

+rr : ra && rb

+rra || rrb : Put the last element first, and all elements go DOWN by one.

+rrr : rra && rrb

+pa || pb : Take the first element at the top of stack and put it at the top of the other stack.